What is the Arbitrage Pricing Theory?

 The Arbitrage Pricing Theory operates with a pricing model that factors in many sources of risk and uncertainty.
 Unlike the Capital Asset Pricing Model (CAPM) which only takes into account the single factor of the risk level of the overall market, the APT model looks at several macroeconomic factors that, according to the theory, determine the risk and return of the specific asset.

-These factors provide risk premiums for investors to consider because the factors carry the systematic risk that cannot be eliminated by diversification of an investment portfolio.
+These factors provide risk premiums for investors to consider because the factors carry systematic risk that cannot be eliminated by diversifying.

 The APT suggests that investors will diversify their portfolios, but that they will also choose their own individual profile of risk and returns based on the premiums and sensitivity of the macroeconomic risk factors.
 Risk-taking investors will exploit the differences in expected and real return on the asset by using arbitrage.